 If you do not live in apartments or condos, you will want to check the items coming into your home: Cardboard boxes, new purchases (especially used items,) and anything from somewhere known to have a roach issue.
 Also, keep areas around your home free of the clutter that attracts roaches.

 Dr. Killigan’s provides two methods to assist with ridding your home of roaches.

-Dr. Killigan’s Insect Buster® is a bulb duster designed to disperse diatomaceous earth (DE).
-DE is a powder insecticide that is non-toxic and non-poisonous, and when paired with our Insect Buster, an excellent means for reaching roaches in the areas where they are hiding.
-DE is known to be safe for humans and a safe alternative to traditional insecticides.
-Dr. Killigan’s Insect Buster bulb is sturdy, easy to aim, and easy to store with DE powder inside of it.
+Dr. Killigan’s Insect Buster® is a bulb duster designed to disperse diatomaceous earth or Dust to Dust.
+Dust to Dust is a powder insecticide that is non-toxic and non-poisonous, and when paired with our Insect Buster, an excellent means for reaching roaches in the areas where they are hiding.
+Dust to Dust is known to be safe for humans and an effective alternative to diatomaceous earth, with proven kill times of up to 50% faster.
+Dr. Killigan’s Insect Buster bulb is sturdy, easy to aim, and easy to store with Dust to Dust powder inside of it.

 Roaches are insects that people hope and pray they never have to deal with.
 But when you do begin to see their activity, you’ll want to rid your home of them quickly.
 Dr. Killigan’s Six Feet Under® is an on-contact all-natural roach spray that provides a proven method to rid the areas in and around your home of roaches.

 Our team of professionals is dedicated to perfecting the art of Killing Them Softly®.
 We have designed 100% toxin-free pest control products that are not only safe, but are also created with style.
 Browse our shop today and put your bug problem to rest!